 The instruments were nothing like what I had heard before.
 Daf, Damam, Neyanban were the names.
 I could hear the waves of the ocean in the background inside this traditional Island house in the heart of Qeshm.

 “Would you like to take a swim in the ocean at sunrise?”
 Asked this little kid.
 As I responded with a big yes, he took me to the beach nearby.
 Out of all the things to do in Qeshm, that was one of the best ones.
 I experienced the vast blue of the Persian Gulf as the sun started rising in the horizon.
 I felt like the border of reality and dreams were nonexistent in the islands.
 The different hues of blue with the pink sky of the early morning made me feel at home for a second.
 Many friends had told me about the sense of belonging one feels once in Qeshm”.
 I think that the story from one of our tourists is the best way to introduce you to the southern island culture.

 The Religion of Southern Islands

-There is a diversity of religions in the southern islands of Iran because of its proximity to other countries through the Persian Gulf.
+There is a diversity of Iran religions in the southern islands because of its proximity to other countries through the Persian Gulf.
 However, most of the residents are Muslims, and most are the followers of Sunni (Shafei) religion.
 Also, you can see so many traces of religion as you would in other regions of Iran.
 One of the things to do in Qeshm could be visiting Sunnis special mosques!
 Also, you might think to yourself how well the people in the south have separated religion from the face of their villages and kept it private for themselves.

 Its people are known for